 XIX.
 AGENCY ADDRESSES FOR POST-CERTIFICATION SUBMITTALS AND NOTICES

-Where a Condition requires post-certification submittals and/or notices to be sent to a specific agency, the following agency addresses shall be used unless the Conditions specify otherwise or unless the Licensee and the Department are notified in writing of an agency’s change in address for such submittals and notices:
+Where a Condition requires Post-Certification Submittals and/or notices to be sent to a specific agency, the following agency addresses shall be used unless the Conditions specify otherwise or unless the Licensee and the Department are notified in writing of an agency’s change in address for such submittals and notices:

-Florida Department of Environmental Protection Siting Coordination Office, MS 5500 2600 Blair Stone Road.
+Florida Department of Environmental Protection Siting Coordination Office, MS 3500 2600 Blair Stone Road.
 Tallahassee, FL 32399-3900